Parekhbrijesh13/Eventify-wedding-management-system/README.md

 Open an issue to discuss any changes.

 📄 License
-This project is created for educational and learning purposes.
+This project is created for educational and learning purposes for BCA 5th sem.